jonaskuske/favicon-mode-switcher/README.md

 The `href` property is _optional_:

 - If you omit it, `favicon-mode-switcher` will look for `"light"` or `"dark"` substrings in the `href` you specified in the HTML and replace them with the currently active color scheme.
 For example: if your HTML is `<link rel="shortcut icon" href="./my-favicon.light.ico">`, the `href` will automatically be changed to `./my-favicon.dark.ico` whenever the device is in dark mode. (if the `href` in the HTML doesn't contain either `"light"` or `"dark"`, nothing will happen)
 - Alternatively, you can pass `href` configuration in the form of an object.
-When the device is in dark mode, the `<link>` elements `href` will be set to the value of `href.dark`.
+The object keys must match a color scheme and the value is the `href` that should be used when the color scheme from the key is active.
+For example, with the config `{ dark: './foo.ico' }`, the `<link>` element's `href` will be set to `./foo.ico` while the device is in dark mode.
   If there is no `href` defined for the color scheme that is currently active, `favicon-mode-switcher` will simply use the one that was initially specified in the HTML.

+> 💡 Even though it's technically not an icon, you can also update the web app manifest (`<link rel="manifest">`) of your website using `favicon-mode-switcher!`

 #### Stopping the mode switcher